A new simple family of non-periodic tilings with square tiles: Introduction

 In the next section, we define our family of tilings with square tiles, and in Section~\ref{s3} we define tilings with triangles and provide proofs.
 The proof of the non-periodicity of tilings by triangles (Theorem~\ref{th3}), and hence of the non-periodicity of the family of tilings by square tiles (Theorem~\ref{th1}), uses a well-known technique based on self-similarity.
 Namely, we consider the following composition scheme: two triangles with a common leg are combined into one triangle.
 Applying this scheme to any tiling satisfying local rules we obtain a new tiling that again satisfies the same rules.
-It is well known that any family of tilings with such a property can only consist of non-periodic tilings.
-Moreover, we prove that all tilings in our family are substitution tilings (Theorem~\ref{th4}).
-This means that any its finite fragment occurs in some supertile.
-The latter are defined as tilings that can be obtained from single tiles by several decompositions.
+It is well known that any family of tilings with such a property can only consist of non-periodic tilings; the general statement that the unique composition property implies non-periodicity is due to Solomyak~\cite{solomyak}.
+Moreover, we prove that all tilings in our family are substitution tilings (Theorem~\ref{th4}); together with the converse this shows that the local rules define \emph{exactly} the substitution tilings (Corollary~\ref{cor-perfect}).
+Here a substitution tiling is one each of whose finite fragments occurs in some supertile, the supertiles being the tilings obtained from single tiles by several decompositions.